alanwhite/network-pocs/proxit/AuthRSA-Role.md

 This example uses keycloak as the Auth Server and FusionAuth's Java JWT library.

+This is an example of the Resource Owners Password Credentials Flow (RFC 6749), where Keycloak acts as the Authorization Server for proxit, which is the Resource Server.
+The requesting client application, that requests the users credentials and uses them to obtain the Access Token is represented by curl.

+The resource that proxit provides is the Proxied-URLs.
+It represents all URLs that can be proxied to.
+There is an authorization policy that is common to all Proxied-URLs.

+We have a policy that says access to the Proxied-URL group of resources requires the requesting identity to have a role of 'connector-role'.

+Proxit must be defined as a confidential client in OAuth terms to be defined in Keycloak as a Resource Server.

+The Scope for the Proxied-URLs resource that matters is the 'connect' scope.

+For permissions, the role 'connector-role' can perform the action 'connect' on the protected resource Proxied-URLs.

 ## Set up a Root CA

 Generate key file and self-sign a cert with it